waku-org/specs/standards/core/rln-contract.md

 The _Owner_ MUST be able to pause any of the functionalities (see definition above).

-At some point, the _Owner_ SHOULD renounce their privileges, and the contract MUST become immutable.
+At some point, the _Owner_ SHOULD renounce their privileges, and the contract becomes immutable.
 If further upgrades are necessary, a new contract SHOULD be deployed, and the membership set SHOULD be migrated.